d3/d3-drag/README.md

 [Drag-and-drop](https://en.wikipedia.org/wiki/Drag_and_drop) is an easy-to-learn and simple pointing interaction technique: move the pointer to an object, press and hold to grab it, “drag” the object to a new location, and release to “drop”.
 You might use drag-and-drop to position nodes in a [force-directed graph](https://github.com/d3/d3-force), to implement a custom [slider](https://en.wikipedia.org/wiki/Slider_\(computing\)), or even to paint lines on a canvas.

-Alas, it’s still somewhat tedious to implement robust drag-and-drop using standard browser APIs.
+Alas, it’s somewhat tedious today to implement robust drag-and-drop using standard browser APIs.
 Until [Pointer Events](https://www.w3.org/TR/pointerevents/) are widely available, you must handle mouse and multitouch input separately, and deal with a handful of browser bugs.

 This module offers as a (hopefully!) painless solution.
 The [drag behavior](#api-reference) provides a convenient abstraction for drag-and-drop using mouse and touch input.
 It’s flexible and configurable, too: the drag behavior is agnostic about DOM representation, so you can use it to drag SVG, HTML or even Canvas graphics.